mcmullinboy15/HC-SR04/README.md

         - Then runs the file `exe_ver_1.0.py` which runs the sensor loop

-if sensor does not exist in server database the database will give it a vaild 25 digit id and will use that to identify the Sensor.
+If sensor does not exist in server database the database will give it a vaild 25 digit id and will use that to identify the Sensor.